Plant care

 Is bay laurel toxic to cats and dogs?

-Bay laurel is mildly toxic to pets.
+Bay laurel is toxic to pets.
 ASPCA lists Laurus nobilis as toxic to cats and dogs due to eugenol and other essential oils.
 Large ingestions cause vomiting and diarrhoea; tough leathery leaves rarely tempt pets.

 What USDA hardiness zone does bay laurel grow in?